google ads step by step guide

 Your options are Sales, Leads, Website Traffic, Product and Brand Consideration, Brand Awareness, and Reach App promotion; or you can choose to create a campaign without a goal's guidance.

 Though your goals are likely to align with one of the options above, I recommend that you create your campaign without goal guidance.
 Again, the idea is to maintain control over your campaign and not allow Google to make decisions for you.

 The next step is to choose the type of campaign you would like to create.

 You have the choice between six different campaign types: Search, Display, Shopping, Video, App, and Smart campaigns.
-There are two additional options, Shopping, and Discovery, but these campaign types will be unavailable if you’ve just created your account.
-If you want to start with a Shopping or Discovery campaign you’ll need to hover over one of those options with your mouse follow the link to “Skip and create this type of campaign later.”
+There are two additional options, Shopping, and Discovery, but these campaign types will be unavailable if you've just created your account.
+If you want to start with a Shopping or Discovery campaign you'll need to hover over one of those options with your mouse and follow the link to “Skip and create this type of campaign later.”